 As part of the Level I Seminar course, the students also engage in both live and online discussion of the experience.
 Specific questions are posed to encourage critical and clinical reasoning, explore the differences in roles and education of the occupational therapy assistant and occupational therapist, the frames of reference being utilized, and the specific occupations being performed by the clients.

 Level II Fieldwork

 Students participate in two back-to-back twelve-week level II fieldwork rotations following successful completion of the fourth academic semester.
-Students participate in online Blackboard discussion boards geared toward heightening their critical thinking and clinical reasoning skills throughout both level II fieldwork rotations.
+Students participate in online Blackboard discussion boards geared toward heightening their critical thinking and clinical reasoning skills, and their professional development throughout both level II fieldwork rotations.
 Through this platform, students are able to support one another with resource sharing and they are able to stay in close contact with the Academic Fieldwork Coordinator.
 Successful completion of their Level II Fieldwork fulfills the requirement for graduation and enables one to be eligible to apply for the NBCOT Certification Examination.